-Student Performance: You must maintain your standards throughout the duration of the semester.
+Student Performance: You must maintain your standards throughout the semester.
 There will be no extra credit and there will be little time for playing "catch-up."
-If you fail four (4) "inclass" or reading quizzes, you will be dropped from the class with a failing grade with no further warning.
+If you fail to successfully complete four (4) "in-class" or reading quizzes, you will be dropped from the class with a failing grade with no further warning.
 If you fail to submit required work on time, you may also be dropped from the class at the discretion of the instructor.